Peracetic acid: Uses

 Decontamination kits for cleaning fentanyl analogues from surfaces (as used by many police forces, amongst others) often contain solid peracetyl borate, which mixes with water to produce peracetic acid.

 Epoxidation

 Although less active than more acidic peracids (e.g., m-CPBA), peracetic acid in various forms is used for the epoxidation of various alkenes (Prilezhaev reaction).
-Useful application are for unsaturated fats, synthetic and natural rubbers, and some natural products such as pinene.
-A variety of factors affect the amount of free acid or sulfuric acid (used to prepare the peracid in the first place).
+Useful applications are for unsaturated fats, synthetic and natural rubbers, and some natural products such as pinene.
+A variety of factors affect the amount of free acid or sulfuric acid (used to prepare the peracid).

 Safety

-Peracetic acid is a strong oxidizing agent and severe irritant to the skin, eyes, and respiratory system.
+Peracetic acid is a strong oxidizing agent and severe irritant to the eyes, skin, and respiratory system.
 The U.S. Environmental Protection Agency published the following Acute Exposure Guideline Levels (AEGL):